METEO 3 Lesson 5 Images

 Text description of the loop of the eye of Hurricane Dorian image (0:06)

 The image is a grayscale satellite view of a swirling storm system overlaid with a thin white outline of a coast at the top.
-The storm features distinct circular cloud formations radiating outward from a central eye, which appears darker.
-The cloud bands have a textured and fluffy appearance, creating a sense of movement.
-The upper portion is relatively clearer compared to the dense cloud structures at the center.
+The storm features distinct circular cloud formations radiating outward from a central eye, which shows the ocean below and appears darker.
+The cloud bands have a textured and fluffy appearance and are rotating counterclockwise.

 Credit: Dakota Smith